Darbjm/Wordee/README.md

 <br>
 <br>
 <img src='readme/5.gif' width='600'>

 <h2 name='approach'>Approach</h2>
-My approach was to always keep the user in mind when I made every decisions, for instance my first instinct was to make a profile page and an edit profile page.
-However I believe this gave the experiance needless friction for the user.
+My approach was to always keep the user in mind when I made every decision, for instance, my first instinct was to make a profile page and an edit profile page.
+However, I believe this gave the experience needless friction for the user.
 Therefore these pages could be combined for easy and fast manipulation.
-This eneded making my code more simple too.
+This ended making my code more simple too.
 <br>
 <br>
 <h2 name='future'>Future content</h2>
 <h3>A writers portal</h3>
 We were discussing creating a writers portal and profile and I have some code commented out in the login component should we build this.
-However we don't currently see any use for this<br>
+However, we don't currently see any use for this<br>
 <br>
 <br>
 <h3>Email alert system</h3>